 Keyless access is one of the familiar applications of near-field communications today.
 NFC’s convenience and easy-to-implement feature make it a popular choice.
 NFC and RFID tags can be used for access to doors and restricted areas with an auto-detect feature.
 It can be used to replace access keys and identification badges, and for easier access to cars and other vehicles.

 Smart tags are used in modern manufacturing industries to identify each product from its different process stages within the company, packaging, transportation, and tracking of products during shipment.
 Unique identification numbers allow manufacturers to efficiently manage products in case of return during the warranty period for replacement, service, and maintenance.

 7. Logistics and Shipping

 NFC and RFID tags can be conveniently used in the logistics and shipping industry.
 Tracking and scanning of goods using smart tags make the system smart, errorless, and efficient.

 Retail shops and large-scale supermarkets can make use of smart RFID tags for better management of inventories in their system.
 Smart inventory management software can give a real-time update on product details for customers and items in their inventory stock, and it could trigger automatic orders if a particular item has a low quantity.
 Vendors will get an update on items in high demand, and better service can be provided.

 9. Theft control

-Another attractive use of RFID tags are theft control.
+Another attractive use of RFID tags is theft control.
 Valuable things can be protected using smart tags.
-Objects embedded with smart tags will trigger if it pass by RFID proximity (active area where RFID transmitter is installed).
+Objects embedded with smart tags will trigger if they pass by RFID proximity (the active area where RFID transmitter is installed).